YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/GPT-C-P.md

 - **Tim's iconic elements** (trench coat, sunglasses, white gloves, high-top sneakers) must be mentioned to ensure his look remains consistent.

-- After a prompt provided, ask GPT if "that's the best scene of that version", so he provide the most detailed.
+- After a prompt provided, ask GPT if "best scene of tim [`anything you like`]", so he provide the most detailed and dynamic scene based of it.

 - If a prompt wasn't successful than just regenerate the same response again until you are satisfied.